FAQ

 Aren’t Community Foundations just another Community Trust?

-Like NZ's Community Trusts we invest funds on behalf of the community, and we give out the income as grants, which we channel to community needs and opportunities.
-The crucial difference is that we are growing from the generosity of local people in your region, and our grants can be channeled to causes where the donor chooses.
-So you can support something as specific as your local school or foodbank, or something as broad as a national charity.
-And, crucially, since we are not-for-profit and only distribute the investment income, your gift is protected against inflation so that the capital is not eaten away over time.
+Like NZ's Community Trusts we invest funds on behalf of the community, and we give out the income as grants, which we channel to community needs and aspirations.
+The crucial difference is that we are growing funds from the generosity of local people in your region, and our community grants can be channeled to cause areas of the donors interest.
+We utilise local insight and expertise to ensure that giving remains relevant for the long term.

 Who manages the local Community Foundation?